arehmandev/Terraform-etcd/README.md

 - 4 Subnets (2 private, 2 public.
 1 of each per AZ) - the etcd instances are by default configured to private subnets
 - An autoscaling group and launch configuration.
 - Launch config utlizes EC2 userdata template
-- EC2 userdata = cloud-init + local etcd discovery URL generation
+- EC2 userdata = cloud-init + etcd discovery via Monsanto method (referenced below)
 - EC2 security groups, egress = all traffic, ingress locked internally to VPC and variable "myip" (default == 0.0.0.0/0 in tfvars)
 - An IAM role for the etcd instances.